icshwi/e3training/workbook/chapter09.md

 ### Create a substitution file

-Now we will create in our module a substitution file that uses the `pid_control.db` file as a template file [1].
+Now we will create in our module a substitution file that uses the `pid_control.db` file as a template file (find the file [here](https://github.com/epics-modules/std/blob/master/stdApp/Db/pid_control.db)).
 You should create a `pid.substitutions` file within this content:

 ```
 file "pid_control.db"